There are any number of reasons why the popularity of campervan travel is on the rise.

 Browse our range of Australia tours and experiences here.

 Do you have any tips to add to our beginner’s guide to campervanning in Australia?
 We would love to hear from you.
-Please leave a comment below.
+Join the conversation on our Facebook page.

 The information contained in this story is general in nature and does not constitute professional advice in any way.
 We make every effort to ensure this content is accurate, but we do not guarantee it.
 You should do your own research and seek the advice of professionals before acting or relying on any of the information provided in this story.